KarenMazaDelgado/Daily-Tracker/READ_ME.md

 # Daily Dashboard

-A gamified academic dashboard built with Python, Flask, and SQLite.
+An academic dashboard built with Python, Flask, and SQLite.
 It lets users track courses, assignments, habits, Pomodoro sessions, all persisted in a local database.

 ## Prerequisites